Consciousness. A scientific inquiry

 In Human:

-The location of consciousness in the brain of humans has changed and continues to evolve.
+The location for consciousness in the brain of humans has changed and continues to evolve.
 At present two locations in the cerebral cortex are prime locations.
 The posterior-occipital areas, including parts of the temporal and parietal cortices and prefrontal cortex.
 The posterior part of the cortex probably deals with sensory input and its interpretation, and the anterior part of the cortex is responsible for formulation of action and execution of the response.
 These two centers are interconnected and also connected with thalamus.
 The role of thalamus is modulatory rather than primary action.
 Most researchers believe, when information is widely distributed over the brain by the interconnecting network, then it reaches the conscious level.
-Anatomically these interconnecting neuronal networks are called Tegmentum of the midbrain and the upper part of the hind brain.
+These interconnecting neuronal networks are called Tegmentum of the midbrain and the upper part of the hind brain.
 As shown in the diagram.

 The Anesthesiologists take a conscious person and put him through 3 stages- induction of anesthesia, maintenance of the unconscious stage and recovery of full consciousness.
 The arousal states reflect the overall state of activities in the brain.
 Conscious awareness is a more dynamic and complex process involving several cerebral networks and centers.

-Scientific inquiry deals with verifiable facts.
-The topic Consciousness was initially the religious domain.
+The topic Consciousness initially was in the religious domain.
 One can find many detailed discussions on consciousness in Sanatan Dharma (Hindu religion) and Buddhist Book of religious discourses.
-Much later the Philosophers tried their hands and now science is trying to settle it with verifiable evidence.
+Much later Philosophers tried their hands and now science is trying to settle it with verifiable evidence.
 This short essay is only for someone interested in science.

 -------------------------------------------------------------------------------------